-Although Spain is known for smoking, drinking a lot of wine, and staying up late, their everyday diet and lifestyle choices sets them above the rest.
-Spain’s diet is a Mediterranean diet filled with healthy fats and legumes, and less red meat and processed food.
-Spain has the highest percentage of walkers in Europe, with 37% of them walking to work instead of driving (only 6% of Americans walk to work).
-Additionally, Spain’s universal healthcare program is very successful, and they have managed to lower their rate of preventable deaths to 45.4 preventable deaths per 100,000 inhabitants.
+According to the 2019 ranking, Spain's overall score of 92.75 qualified it as the healthiest country in the world.
+For comparison, the United States ranked 35th, with an overall score of 75.
+Spain boasts a life expectancy of 83.5 years, which is expected to rise to 85.8 by 2040 and be the highest in the world.
+Spaniards eat a Mediterranean diet filled with healthy fats and legumes, fruits and vegetables, and less red meat and processed food.
+Spain has the highest percentage of walkers in Europe, with 37% of people walking to work instead of driving (only 6% of Americans walk to work).
+Additionally, Spain’s universal healthcare program is very successful and has lowered the country's rate of preventable deaths to 45.4 preventable deaths per 100,000 inhabitants.